Concordance homomorphisms from knot Floer homology: Linear independence

 Proceeding in a similar manner, we find:

-The relative bigrading statements in the statement of the lemma are a direct consequence.
+The relative bigrading statements in the statement of the lemma are a direct consequence of these computations.

 The non-trivial homology class in $\HFKa$ with minimal Alexander grading is represented by $B_{n-1}\otimes P$; in fact, that class descends to a non-torsion class in $\HFKm$.
-By symmetry, it follows that the cycle with maximal Alexander grading $B_1\otimes Q$ represents $\tau$ (in the sense that it descends to a generator for $\CFa(S^3)$); in particular $\MasGr(B_1\otimes Q)=0$.
-Its Alexander grading can be read off from the Alexander polynomial. \end{proof}
+By symmetry, it follows that the cycle $B_1\otimes Q$ with maximal Alexander grading represents the $\tau$-invariant of $C_{n,2n-1}(T_{2,3})$ (in the sense that it descends to a generator for $\CFa(S^3)$); in particular $\MasGr(B_1\otimes Q)=0$.
+Its Alexander grading can be read off from the Alexander polynomial. \end{prooff}